Towers of Quantum Many-body Scars from Integrable Boundary States: Model with U( 1 ) symmetry and scars

 Since we can take $z\in \mathbb{C}\setminus \{1\}$ arbitrarily, each $\ket{{\Psi}_n}$ is an eigenstate of the Hamiltonian (\ref{eq:ham}) with eigenenergy $(L-2n)h_y$.
 To confirm that these states are low-entanglement states in the middle of the spectrum, we compute the half-chain entanglement entropies (EE), $S_A$, of all energy eigenstates.
 The results are shown in Fig. \ref{fig:red}.
 Clearly, the half-chain EE of $\ket{{\Psi}_n}$ are significantly lower than those of the other eigenstates, suggesting that these states are exact QMBS.
 We can analytically compute the half-chain EE of $\ket{\Psi_n}$ following the procedure in our previous work~\cite{sanada2023quantum} (see also~\cite{popkov2005logarithmic}).
 The result reads

 For large $L$ at fixed $\frac{n}{L}$, the leading term in $S_A(\ket{\Psi_n})$ is $\frac{1}{2}\ln L$, which proves that their entanglement entropy obeys a sub-volume law.

 We note that the scar states $\ket{{\Psi}_n}$ cannot be distinguished from the rest of the states by symmetry, as $[C_\mathrm{SC}, {\mathcal{O}}_\pi^-]\neq 0$.
 However, the presence of a tower of scars can be understood through the restricted spectrum generating algebra (RSGA)~\cite{mark2020unified, moudgalya2020eta}.
+While we focus on isolated quantum systems, we mention that the RSGA framework has also been generalized to open quantum systems in Ref. \cite{buvca2019non}.
 In our system, the Hamiltonian $H_1 (g, h_y)$, the reference state $\ket{\Psi_0}$, and the lowering operator $\mathcal{O}_\pi^-$ satisfy an RSGA of order $2$:

-where $\mathcal{E}=-2 h_y$ The above relations readily imply that the states $\ket{{\Psi}_n}$ ($n=0,1,2,...,L$) are exact eigenstates of $H_1(g, h_y)$ with eigenvalues $(L-2n)h_y$.
+where $\mathcal{E}=-2 h_y$.
+The above relations readily imply that the states $\ket{{\Psi}_n}$ ($n=0,1,2,...,L$) are exact eigenstates of $H_1(g, h_y)$ with eigenvalues $(L-2n)h_y$.

+We remark that, beyond the specific Hamiltonian we have discussed so far, one can construct a broader class of models hosting a tower of QMBS by incorporating higher-order conserved charges $Q_{2k+1}$ ($k \ge 2$) of the Heisenberg chain.
+The key to this construction is that these charges also annihilate the tilted Néel states, as they are IBS; consequently, these charges can be added to the Hamiltonian $H_1(g, h_y)$ with arbitrary real coefficients, while leaving the tower states in Eq. \eqref{eq:psin} as exact eigenstates.
+See Refs. \cite{Grabowski_1994,grabowski1995structure} for the explicit expressions of $Q_{2k+1}$ ($k \ge 2$).
+Furthermore, since the local terms comprising $H_{\rm pert}$ also annihilate the tilted Néel states, one may include any polynomial in these terms with real coefficients.